 On the other hand, something that we can absolutely call it out on are the animations.
 The animations feel incredibly janky and make playing it hard at times.
 A pretty big thing is climbing stones and trees, and running across branches while you’re exploring, so if that isn’t smooth it will impact gameplay.

 The other issue is selecting objects you want to focus on to interact with them.
 I had to shuffle around very often to get something specific in focus.
-Continuing with the controls is the fact that a keyboard and mouse is seemingly things the devs forgot exist.
+Continuing with the controls is the fact that a keyboard and mouse are seemingly things the devs forgot exist.

-If I start a PC game and the “best experienced with a gamepad” message shows up, the first thought that crosses my mind isn’t, “Oh lovely, let me get the controller”, instead it pisses me off.
-This is mostly because that message make me feel like the devs couldn't be bothered to bind the keys to a keyboard in a way that feels natural.
+If I start a PC game and the “best experienced with a gamepad” message shows up, the first thought that crosses my mind isn’t, “Oh lovely, let me get the controller”, instead, it pisses me off.
+This is mostly because that message makes me feel like the devs couldn't be bothered to bind the keys to a keyboard in a way that feels natural.
 Seriously, you released a game on PC, why is the controller set as the default and I have to switch to keyboard and mouse and then rebind the controls so I don’t have to constantly check what they are?

 Also, it’s worth mentioning that Patrice Désilets, the Cofounder and Creative Director of Panache Digital Games was the creative director of Assassin's Creed which you will notice by the fact that for most actions you will be holding down one button and then clicking another.

 In conclusion, Ancestors: The Humankind Odyssey is a very specific game and deliberately so, thus making it a bit of a niche game.
 It’s a lot like Death Stranding, you either love it or hate it.